SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
-                            If you're interested in more learning about the impact of what the Internet and social media is having on us, I strongly recommend you follow <a href="https://twitter.com/joshduffney?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank" rel="noreferrer noopener">Josh Duffney</a>, <a href="https://duffney.io/" target="_blank" rel="noreferrer noopener">check out his blog</a>, and <a href="https://twitter.com/codaamok/status/1298133570905673728" target="_blank" rel="noreferrer noopener">look at this thread</a> which lists more resources for further reading.
+                            If you're interested in more learning about the impact of what the Internet and social media is having on us, I strongly recommend you follow [Josh Duffney](https://twitter.com/joshduffney?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), [check out his blog](https://duffney.io/), and [look at this thread](https://twitter.com/codaamok/status/1298133570905673728) which lists more resources for further reading.
                           </p>

                           <h3>